-One of our readers is currently working in Liberia and was kind enough to send us through these five photos of war-themed home decor he spotted in his day to day life in the country.
+One of our Reaper Feed readers is currently deployed in Liberia and was kind enough to send us through these four photos of war-themed home decor he spotted in his day to day life in the country.
 Liberia is a place where you can easily pick up a coat rack made from old RPGs for around $70.
+According to our reader, who chose not to be named, these are commonly found in the various markets dotted around Monrovia.

 4. AK-47 tied into a knot

 Liberia is littered with Russian AK parts (and other variants).
 It’s not difficult to find one of the many hundreds of discarded or destroyed AK 47 that have been turned into works of anti-war art.
-Like this one with the barrel tied in a knot decorating a desk.
+Like this one with the barrel tied in a knot decorating a desk at a hotel in Monrovia.
+Because nothing says ”welcome!” like a deactivated killing machine.
 The weapon is deactivated by removing the AK47 firing pin.

 3. AK47 home decor – bookends

 I was happy with my bookends that make my book collection look like they’ve been pierced by a Samurai sword.
 That was until I saw the AK47 bookends that you can get in Liberia.
-It features the range finder that many drugged up Liberian rebels thought was a power gauge so turned it up to the maximum, obliterating any chance of accuracy they had.
+It still maintains the Kalashnikov range finder.
+Fun fact: many drugged up Liberian rebels thought the range finder was in fact a ”power gauge” so they turned it up to the maximum, obliterating any chance of accuracy they had.
+Reports of this bizarre tactic were also seen amongst rebels in other wars across Africa such as the Rhodesian Bush War.

 2. Africa Sun Compass from a Kalashnikov bayonet